FerminLiu/FerminLiu.github.io/_pages/about.md

 My research interets include statistical machine learning and statistical genetics and genomics.

-In my free time, I enjoy hiking, playing ping-pong (skillful), running, fitness and listening to music (I am a big fan of Elvis Presley, Queen, the Beatles, Tatsuro Yamashita, and classical music🤩)
+In my free time, I enjoy hiking, playing ping-pong (skillful), running, fitness and listening to music (I am a big fan of Elvis Presley, the Beatles, Queen, Tatsuro Yamashita, Prince, and classical music🤩)

 This website serves as my academic homepage, where I share my publications, research updates, teaching materials, and other professional activities.